'Animalism': Blackhawks scandal raises culture questions - WHIZ News

 Beach told TSN seeing Aldrich around the team made him feel sick.

-“I reported this and I was made aware that it made it all the way up the chain of command by (Gary) and nothing happened,” Beach said.
+“I reported this and I was made aware that it made it all the way up the chain of command by (Jim Gary) and nothing happened,” Beach said.
 “It was like his life was the same as the day before.
 Same every day.

 “And then when they won, to see him paraded around lifting the Cup, at the parade, at the team pictures, at celebrations, it made me feel like nothing.”